Introduction to Psychology

 Here are the grade cutoffs: A = 93%; A- = 90%; B+ = 88%; B = 83%; B- = 80%; C+ = 78%; C = 73%; C- = 70%; D+ = 68%; D = 63%; D- = 60%; F < 60%.

 At the end of each module, I will email a link that will allow you to access an online quiz.
 Each quiz will be available for a period of THREE DAYS.
-All of the quizzes will be multiple choice, and they will be fairly short - usually around 20 or 30 questions.
+All of the quizzes will be multiple choice, and they will be fairly short - usually ranging between 20 and 40 questions.

 YOU WILL BE ALLOWED TO USE YOUR TEXTBOOK AND NOTES DURING THE QUIZ.

 I recognize that it would be extremely difficult to stop cheating if I require a closed-book exam, and this would not be fair to the honest students who play by the rules.
 Having said this, your textbook and notes are the ONLY resources that are allowed.
 You cannot use any other electronic devices nor can you communicate or collaborate with other students while you are taking a quiz -- I will consider this to be an Honor Code Violation.
-The quiz will also be timed, so you will not have very much time to complete it.
+The quiz will be timed, so you will not have unlimited time to complete it.
 This means that you will need to be organized when you open up the quiz.
 Most of the questions will not be something that you can simply look up, so do not expect to be successful if you have not studied well ahead of time.
 I strongly recommend that you study for the quizzes as if they were not open-book.
 You will receive instant feedback after the quiz regarding your score and what the correct answers were for the questions you got wrong.
 Please remember that I will be dropping your lowest quiz grade.

 Once you begin the quiz, you must complete it.
 You will not be able to leave the quiz and come back at a later time to finish it.